voleer/interview-resourceman/README.md

 provides, and the memory size in GB of the containers you want to place on the instances.
 It should then respond to requests for new containers by managing a pool of available instances, tracking the containers that have already been placed on them, and requesting new instances as necessary.
-Your teammate has already implemented an interface for placing and unplacing containers on a single instance.
+Your teammate has already implemented an `ICloudProvider` interface for placing and unplacing containers on a single instance.

 ## Instructions

 1. Generate a new **private** repo using this template repo.
-2. Provide your answers to the questions located in the [QUESTIONS.md](QUESTIONS.md) file.
-3. Write your solution to the requirements listed below to your generated repo.
+2. Write your solution to the requirements listed below to your generated repo.
-4. Once your repo is ready for review, add `voleer-dev` as a collaborator for your repo.
+3. Once your repo is ready for review, add `voleer-dev` as a collaborator for your repo.
-5. Wait for our response.
+4. Wait for our response.

 ## Requirements